My Message to ‘Pro-Life Evangelicals for Biden’

 Arguments for Standing with Biden Because of Other “Pro-Life Issues” are Weak

 How, then, do these evangelical leaders justify their position?
 They state, “Many things that good political decisions could change destroy persons created in the image of God and violate the sanctity of human life.
 Poverty kills millions every year.
-So does lack of healthcare and smoking.
+So does lack of healthcare and smoking (if you are trying to quit smoking, you can check here).
 Racism kills.
 Unless we quickly make major changes, devastating climate change will kill tens of millions.
 Poverty, lack of accessible health care services, smoking, racism and climate change are all pro-life issues.”

 And this is the justification for voting for a pro-abortion candidate?
 A candidate who wants to be sure that Roe v.
 Wade is the law of the land?
 A candidate who, during the campaign, reversed his longstanding support of the Hyde Amendment?